-In addition, for sequential applications, we can observe that Libra+\$Auto accepts the least number of requests for both LU and HU requests (Figure 5(c) and 6(c)).
+In addition, for sequential applications, we can observe that Libra+\$Auto accepts the least number of requests for both low and high urgency requests (Figure 5(c) and 6(c)).
 But, for parallel applications, Libra+\$Auto is able to accept a higher number of requests similar to most other pricing mechanisms (Figure 7(c) and 8(c)).
 This is because parallel applications need multiple nodes which require higher budget, compared to sequential applications which only require a single node.
-Hence, the low budget leads to a huge inconsistency in performance between sequential and parallel applications for other pricing mechanisms due to the inflexibility of static pricing parameters.
-However, Libra+\$Auto is able to progressively increase the accumulated revenue over the 7-days period for parallel applications (Figure 7(a) and 8(a)), as compared to sequential applications (Figure 5(a) and 6(a)).
+Hence, the low budget results in a huge inconsistency in performance between sequential and parallel applications for other pricing mechanisms due to the inflexibility of static pricing parameters.
+However, Libra+\$Auto is able to progressively increase the accumulated revenue over the 7-days period for parallel applications (Figure 7(a)and 8(a)), as compared to sequential applications (Figure 5(a) and 6(a)).
 For example, Libra+\$Auto is still able to achieve almost the same revenue as Libra+\$Max even though Libra+\$Max accumulates more revenue much earlier from Day 2 to 5 (Figure 8(a)).
 This is because Libra+\$Auto adjusts to a lower β at various times to accommodate more requests with lower prices than Libra+\$Max to eventually fix the initial shortfall (Figure 8(b)).
 Hence, unlike Libra+\$Max and Libra+\$Min, Libra+\$Auto can also automatically adjust pricing based on application requirements, in addition to service requirements.

-As listed in Table 2, Libra+\$Auto has a significantly lower standard deviation (SD = 39.65) of improvement in revenue compared to FixedMin, which is about 1.8 and 1.1 times less than that of Libra+Max (SD = 70.59) and Libra+Min (SD = 45.43) respectively.
-In fact, the standard deviation of Libra+\$Auto is also much lower than that of FixedMax (SD = 58.01) which is a fixed pricing mechanism.
-Even though Libra+\$Auto has a higher standard deviation than that of FixedTimeMax (SD = 22.76) and FixedTimeMin (SD = 8.19), Libra+\$Auto is able to generate considerably higher revenue for HU requests of both sequential and parallel applications by differentiating both application and service requirements of users, which is critical from the perspective of a utility computing service.
+As listed in Table 2, Libra+\$Auto has a significantly lower standard deviation (39.65) of improvement in revenue compared to FixedMin, which is 1.8 and 1.1 times less than that of Libra+\$Max (70.59) and Libra+\$Min (45.43) respectively.
+In fact, the standard deviation of Libra+\$Auto is also much lower than that of FixedMax (58.01) which is a fixed pricing mechanism.
+Even though Libra+\$Auto has a higher standard deviation than that of FixedTimeMax (22.76), Libra+\$Auto is able to generate considerably higher revenue for high urgency requests of both sequential and parallel applications by differentiating both application and service requirements of users, which is critical from the perspective of a utility computing service.